 Anger problems can resolve of their own accord, but they can also continue or escalate.
 Leaving anger without treating it means living with the risks, or feeling, it could worsen.
 If a person is worried about the potential damage their anger could cause, then seeking help can protect them, and those around them.

 Therapists deal with anger with almost every, if not every, client they work with.
-Therapy is a safe place to unpack passive aggression, and look at reasons why it feels impossible to voice anger or express your anger directly.
-Therapists can also give clients a chance to explore the emotions that anger overshadows, many of which will have stayed hidden out of shame or guilt.
-Therapy can also help better understand and contextualise the circumstances that cause persistent anger, such as stress, abuse or ill health.
+Therapy is a safe place to unpack anger and passive aggression, or look at reasons why it feels impossible to voice anger or express your anger directly.
+Therapists can give clients a chance to explore the emotions that anger overshadows, many of which will have stayed hidden out of shame or guilt.
+Therapy can also help clients to better understand and contextualise the circumstances that cause persistent anger for them, such as stress, abuse or ill health.

 CBT is a common approach to anger management, and some therapists will specialise either in CBT or in CBT for anger management.